 - Eat Your Kimchi:This trope is often used when the show switches from Simon and Martina as commentators to Simon and/or Martina as performer in a sketch.

 - The explanatory video to the Kickstarter project for Neal Stephenson's swordfighting game, CLANG, begins this way.
 It gets derailed after about a minute as a stuntman hurtles through the greenscreen.

 - Seth McFarlane used this opening for a commercial advertising Family Guy on [adult swim].
 On the show proper, Stewie uses it at the start of his one-man show, before being heckled off by a drunken Elroy Jetson.

-- Speaking of Seth McFarlane, the intro to his "Life of Larry" pilot starts off with him saying, "Oh, hi there.
+- Speaking of Seth McFarlane, the intro to his "Life of Larry" pilot starts off with him saying (in a completely calm voice), "Oh, hi there.
 You scared the crap out of me."

 - Parodied on The Simpsons with the Mr. Sparkle commercial, the actor in was in a hot tub and basically said "Don't believe me, watch this commercial".

 - Also, when Marge sets up a pretzels outlet, the introductory tape she received from the franchiser shows him hastily setting up the camera, before rushing back to his desk, pretending to look through some papers there, and looking over to the camera to deliver the line.

 - The 138th episode special used the trope repeatedly with Troy McClure, once parodying it by returning from a commercial break to have McClure asleep on a couch and having to be prodded awake from off stage so he could deliver the line.